fastapi/typer/docs/tutorial/parameter-types/enum.md

   --groceries [Eggs|Bacon|Cheese]  [default: Eggs, Cheese] --help                           Show this message and exit.

+// Try it with the default values
+$ python main.py

+Buying groceries: Eggs, Cheese

 // Try it with a single value
 $ python main.py --groceries "Eggs"